 - ½ cup water (125 ml)

 - 1 teaspoon salt or to taste

-- Into a bowl, add in glutinous rice, turmeric powder and water.
+- In a bowl, add glutinous rice, turmeric powder, and water.
 Mix everything together with a spoon.
-Leave to soak overnight or 8 hours.
+Leave to soak overnight or for 8 hours.

-- Into another bowl, add in coconut milk, water and salt.
+- In another bowl, add coconut milk, water, and salt.
 Mix until salt is dissolved and set aside.

-- Prepare your steamer on high heat (using pot, bamboo steamer or electric steamer).
+- Prepare your steamer on high heat (using a pot, bamboo steamer, or electric steamer).
 Drain the glutinous rice and gently place it in a steamer basket.
 Steam for 15 minutes or until half cooked.